abgonzalez/Ryanair-Reservation/src/Ryanair.Reservation/README_Candidate.md

 ﻿## Ryanair Reservation Test - TravelLabs

-- The API Ryanair.Reservation has been deployed on http://localhost:5005/, according to the launchSettings.json file.
+- The API Ryanair.Reservation has been deployed on http://localhost:5005/,
 - The solution is running on http://localhost:5005.
 	- You can run from Visual Studio with IIS Express
 	- Or you can deploy with Kerstel server.
-Go to .\Ryanair.Reservation folder and execute [dotnet run].
+To run with Kerstel server, go to .\reservation-test\src\Ryanair.Reservation folder and execute [dotnet run].
 The API will be deployed on http://localhost:5005.

 - You have a guide to know how to run the API on http://localhost:5005/swagger

 - The database is in-memory and it's seed with the [InitialState.json] file

-- There is two loggind systems:
+- There is one loggind systems:
-	- Logging - Right now, the API has the tracking at maximum level - Information , and the log is on "C:\\logs\\Ryanair.Reservation-log-{Date}.txt", and it's tracking every action.
+	- Logging - Right now, the API has the tracking at maximum level - Information , and the log is on ".\\..\\..\\logs\\Ryanair.Reservation-log-{Date}.txt", and it's tracking every action.

 - The API follow the below contracts in JSON/ XML format:
     * [GET /Flight](AppendixI.md)
     * [POST /Reservation](AppendixII.md - JSON Format) - I have created an example of creation of Reservtion in XML (AppendixII_CreationReservation.xml), to help with the test.
 This file is in the same folder as